Kim Ki-bum

-Kim Ki-bum (born August 21, 1987), known mononymously as Kibum, is a South Korean actor and singer.
-He was a member of Super Junior.
-After the release of Super Junior's third studio album Sorry, Sorry in 2009, Kim announced his leave from the group to pursue his acting career.
-In 2015, Kim announced he ended his contract with SM Entertainment and departure from the group.
+Kim Ki-bum (born August 21, 1987), known mononymously as Kibum, is a South Korean actor, former singer and rapper.
+Kim debuted in 2005 as a member of Super Junior and after the release of Super Junior's third studio album Sorry, Sorry in 2009, Kim halted his activities with the group due to his acting career.
+In 2015, Kim ended his contract with SM and officially departed from the group after halting his activities since 2009.

 Kim made his television debut in the Korean television drama, April Kiss, in 2004.

 Life and career

 1987–2005: Early life and career beginnings

 Kim was born in Seoul, South Korea.
 He has a younger sister, Kim Sae-hee, who lives with his mother.
 One of his cousin is an actor and model, Shin Dong-wook.
 At the age of ten, he moved to Los Angeles, California, United States where he attended Santa Monica High School.
 In 2002, he was discovered by a talent agent from South Korea and was recommended to audition for the Starlight Casting System by SM Entertainment.
 Kim signed a contract with SM Entertainment and became an official trainee, being trained in areas of singing, acting, dancing, and other performing talents such as hosting and modeling.
 Although he resided in Seoul at the time, he constantly returned to Los Angeles to visit his family and to attend short school sessions.

 Kim debuted as an actor on April 21, 2004 in KBS drama April Kiss as young Han Jung Woo.
 This was followed in March 2005, with Joo Yeo Myeong in another KBS drama, Sharp 2, co-starring labelmates Go Ara and Heechul.
 In November 2005 he played a small role in the MBC drama, Marrying a Millionaire, appearing in one episode where he plays the young Kim Younghoon.